Site icon Our Breathing Planet

 Cheddar Gorge Location, Formation, and Ecology

-The beautiful Cheddar Gorge formed in a part of the world renowned for its natural beauty.
+The beautiful Cheddar Gorge formed in a part of the world already highly renowned for its vast natural beauty.
 The precise region of the globe it sits in, though, might surprise some of you.
 That’s true despite that the fact that it lies within the boundaries of what’s now known as Europe.

 Features Sharing Its Region